PatLittle/opengov-orgs-http/README.md

 Page is hosted using Github Pages, which can be customized in the repo settings.

 All automations are run using Gihutb Actions.
-All werkflow details are under .github/workflows
+All werkflow details are under `.github/workflows` folder.